Presentation: Patient with a family history of sudden cardiac death

 Identifying those at risk of a genetic condition

-- If an inherited cardiac condition has been identified at autopsy, genomic testing will be targeted to that condition.
+- If an inherited cardiac condition (ICC) has been identified at autopsy, genomic testing will be targeted to that condition.
 See the National Genomic Test Directory for further details.

 - Flags for an underlying genetic diagnosis include:

-- SCD at a young age;
+- SCD at a young age (as above);

 - multiple (particularly young) SCD events in the family; and